 You’ve chosen a vocational degree.
 You know that technology is only going to play a greater and greater part in our lives.
 And you’ve read about skills shortages and the demand for technologists.
 So it’s easy to assume that getting a decent IT job only requires passing your degree and firing off a few applications.

 Sadly that’s not the case.
 1) Because many IT recruiters have requirements that go beyond what’s taught in lectures.
 2) Because even if you’ve got the right skills, you still need to sell your understanding of and enthusiasm for a particular employer.
 3) Because demand for technologists is greater at experienced-hire level than entry level.
 Oh, and 4) Because many major players now demand at least a 2.1 degree, and in some cases a minimum number of UCAS points.

 Recruiters report that students applying for graduate jobs in technology roles are particular culprits for not taking applications and employability seriously enough.
 That’s compared with students applying for other graduate roles, eg business or finance, and with school leavers applying for technology roles.
-What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines.* It’s time to take action and turn yourself into your ideal recruiters’ ideal candidate.
+What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines, alongside physics graduates.* It’s time to take action and turn yourself into your ideal recruiters’ ideal candidate.

 Narrow down what type of IT job you want